hariKRN2000/hariKRN2000/README.md

 - Developed Python and MATLAB codes as part of the undergraduate curriculum to simulate a variety of chemical engineering processes.
 - Designed custom workflows and toolboxes, driven by a strong interest in modeling and coding, using Object-Oriented Programming (OOP) principles to create detailed, modular codes for unit operations.
 - Structured the code to enable seamless integration of unit operations, fostering a scalable and reusable framework.
 - This experience deepened my passion for computational modeling and tool development, laying the foundation for advanced process simulation expertise.
+- Developed a vapour liquid equilibria analysis tool to design distillation columns and integrated cooling towers starting from importing data from publicly available databases.

 ### 🌱 **iGEM 2022**
 - Developed machine learning models to predict translation efficiency from 5'-UTR sequences, enabling the identification of optimal designs for enhanced gene expression.